breyerjs/jacksonbreyer/posts/touch-typing.md

 Admittedly, this is an effective strategy if you want to feel like a giant nerd.
 But it also had an incredible effect on my touch typing.
 My WPM (words per minute) shot up, and I found myself "slipping into" touch typing, even when programming.

 After a month of this, touch typing felt faster and easier than point-and-peck.
-My WPM was 50-60, faster than it's ever been.
+My WPM was 50-60, faster than it had ever been.
 And it's only gotten better since.
 Now, I exclusively touch type.

 #### So What?